sjitech/sji-android-screen-capture/README.md

 No Root Required: You need NOT root your android device) It's real time (can encode 4+ frames/second for 1920x1080 screen.
 If shrink size to 320xauto image, can encode at 8+ frames/second).
 And it's low bandwidth usage (typically 150,000 bytes/second).
 This product will do encoding in host and android by ffmpeg.
 Support Chrome, Firefox, Safari, IE. Windows/Mac/Linux/Unix

-New: Recorded file can be auto converted to H.264/MP4 and WebM video format if you'v installed ffmpeg in local PC.
+New: Recorded file can be auto converted to H.264/MP4 and WebM video format if you'v installed ffmpeg in local PC.<br>
 New: Support Remote Control by mouse click/move/drag on live view UI.
-(Tested on Android 2.2~4.4)
+(Tested on Android 2.2~4.4)<br>

 <b>
 New: We will enhance performance to 30 frames/second full screen in about 2 months, for android 4.2~4.4.
 No root needed, just use adb.</b>